-Best surge protector
+Best surge protector: Reviews and buying advice

 - Best all-purpose surge protector: Belkin PivotPlug

-- Best at powering-off when it can no longer provide protection: Tripp Lite TLP1208TELTV
+- Best at powering-off when it can no longer provide protection: Tripp Lite TLP1008TEL

 - Runner-up surge protector: APC SurgeArrest

-Note: Editors' note: This story was updated on May 17, 2018 to add our review of the Tripp Lite TLP1008TEL.
-It is now our top recommendation for a surge suppressor that stops supplying power to its outlets once it can no long protect connected devices from power surges.